Homosexuality in the militaries of ancient Greece: Social aspects

 One of the prominent Greek military figures enjoying such a relationship was Epaminondas, considered the greatest warrior-statesmen of ancient Thebes by many, including the Roman historian Diodorus Siculus.
-He had two male lovers: Asopichus and Caphisodorus, the latter died with him at Mantineia in battle.
-They were buried together, something usually reserved for a husband and wife in Greek society.
+He had two male lovers: Asopichus, who fought together with him at the battle of Leuctra, where he greatly distinguished himself, and Caphisodorus, the latter died with him at Mantineia in battle.
+Epaminondas and Caphisodorus were buried together, something usually reserved for a husband and wife in Greek society.
 Another pair of warrior-lovers—Harmodius and Aristogeiton—credited with the downfall of tyranny in Athens and the rise of democracy became the emblem of the city.